Skip to main content

 2. Drive distribution

 Distribution is like Viagra for growing your core business.
 It’s not as sexy as social media.
 But boy does it work.
-In the case of Netflix this distribution growth has come from international expansion: Latin America and UK/Ireland in 2011, then France/Germany and other European countries in 2014.
+In the case of the Netflix brand, this distribution growth has come from international expansion: Latin America and UK/Ireland in 2011, then France/Germany and other European countries in 2014.
 You can see the huge contribution made by international sales in the graph below.
 Roughly 2/3 of the subscriber growth between 2011 and 2016 came from international subscribers.
 And in the latest quarter international subscribers have actually overtaken the home user base for the first time: out of a total of 104 million subscribers worldwide 51.9 million are in the US and 52.0 million are international.

 3. Stretch to grow the core